mantidproject/mantid/docs/source/algorithms/ConvertWANDSCDtoQ-v1.rst

 is provided, "ws_background_data" and "ws_background_normalization" will also be outputted.

+If a temporary workspace is provided for data, normalization, background data, or background normalization, KeepTemporaryWorkspaces will be assumed 'True' and the provided workspace will accumulate the results.
+If an output name is provided along with a temporary workspace for any of these workspaces, the name will only be applied to the outputted workspace and not the temporary accumulated workspace.

 If SymmetryOperations are provided, the output workspace will be the sum of each Symmetry Operation applied to the input workspace.
 More information about Symmetry Operations can be found :ref:`here <Symmetry Groups>`